 Cross the safety chains under the "A" frame and attach them to the tow vehicle's hitch platform.
-Plug the pigtail (Figure 8, Page 53) into the tow vehicle's electrical harness.
+Plug the pigtail into the tow vehicle's electrical harness.
 Leave enough slack in the chains and the pigtail to allow the unit to turn freely.
 Safety chains and pigtails should not touch the ground.
-For your convenience a pigtail wiring diagram is contained on (Page 48).
+For your convenience a pigtail wiring diagram is contained on page 48 of this manual.